-Compassion is recognition of suffering and taking action to help.
-Compassion must also extend to self, recognizing that self-care is a key element of personal well-being which enables each community member to function at their highest capacity in their professions.
+Compassion is recognition of suffering and acting to alleviate physical, spiritual, and emotional pain.
+Compassion must also extend to oneself, recognizing that self-care is a key element of personal well-being which enables each community member to function at their highest capacity in their professions.

 Altruism reflects a selfless concern for others and a commitment to advocate for the needs and interests of others.

-Accountability refers to accepting responsibility for one's behavior and striving to uphold professional standards, as well as acknowledging that- as members of a larger community- we are answerable to each other for our conduct and outcomes.
-Accountability includes working to recognize and address one's own biases (conscious and unconscious), and mitigating their impact on behavior as providers of care, teachers, scientists and learners.
+Accountability refers to accepting responsibility for one's behavior and striving to uphold professional standards, as well as acknowledging that- as members of a larger community- we answer to one another for our conduct and outcomes.
+Accountability includes working to recognize and address one's own biases (conscious and implicit) and mitigate their impact on our behavior as healthcare professionals, teachers, scientists, and learners.
 Accountability includes assisting UW Medicine in recognizing and addressing institutional racism and other forms of bias and taking action that demonstrates intolerance of discrimination, in contrast to condoning or perpetuating discrimination through inaction.

-Professionalism in the conduct of research includes, but is not limited to fostering a collaborative environment, employing collegial, non-threatening and fair treatment of research team members, which include faculty, staff, fellows and students.
-Research should be undertaken and conducted in a manner that is inclusive of diverse opinions, ideas and populations.
+Professionalism in the conduct of research includes but is not limited to fostering a collaborative environment, and employing collegial, non-threatening, and fair treatment of research team members which include faculty, staff, trainees, and students.
+Research should be undertaken and conducted in a manner that is inclusive of diverse opinions and ideas.

-Professionalism in education includes, but is not limited to respect for diverse experiences and perspectives, fostering discussions that respect the dignity and humanity of all members, a commitment to the highest standards of scholarship, innovation in teaching methods, and leadership through modeling of life-long learning.
+Professionalism in education includes but is not limited to creating an inclusive environment respectful of diverse experiences and perspectives, fostering discussions that respect the dignity and humanity of all members, a commitment to the highest standards of scholarship, innovation in teaching, and leadership through modeling of life-long learning.

-Professionalism in administration includes, but is not limited to respect for the culture and values of the academy, commitment to creation of collegial partnerships with co-workers one is responsible for and responsible to, support of the work of collaborative teams, fostering an environment that supports speaking up and respects diversity of thought, recognizing the needs of patients and our professional community, and dedication to the mission of the institution.
+Professionalism in administration includes but is not limited to respecting the culture and values of the UW Medicine community, committing to collegial partnerships with co-workers one is responsible for and responsible to, supporting the work of collaborative teams, fostering an environment that supports speaking up and respects diversity of thought, recognizing the needs of patients and our professional community, and showing dedication to the full mission of the institution.

-Ethics in decision-making and relationships means establishing safeguards to ensure that decisions are free of improper bias or influence, guaranteeing that personal and professional relationships do not present a conflict that threatens (or is perceived to threaten) the integrity of the decision, and removing oneself from decisions where fairness may be compromised, especially decisions made in the context of supervisory relationships.
+Ethics in decision-making and relationships means ensuring decisions are free of bias or influence, guaranteeing that personal and professional relationships do not present a conflict that threatens (or is perceived to threaten) the integrity of the decision, and removing oneself from decisions where fairness may be compromised, especially decisions made in the context of supervisory relationships.

-Ethical business practices mean the wise and fair use of resources and practices that comply with laws, regulations, and policies governing conflicts of interest, sponsored research, and the delivery of and reimbursement for healthcare services.
+Ethical business practices means the wise and fair use of resources and practices that comply with laws, regulations, and policies governing conflicts of interest, sponsored research, and the delivery of and reimbursement for healthcare services.
 Business practices should be transparent and fair.
 A continuous evaluative process should examine and address how practices may be exclusionary and/or perpetuate disparities.

-Ethical research practices mean practicing intellectual integrity, ensuring the welfare of human and animal research subjects, exercising diligent and unbiased acquisition, evaluation, and reporting of scientific information, and adhering to university regulations for the conduct of research.
+Ethical research practices means practicing intellectual integrity, ensuring the welfare of human and animal research subjects, exercising diligent and unbiased acquisition, evaluation, and reporting of scientific information and adhering to university regulations for the conduct of research.

-Unprofessional behavior means behavior that violates laws or rules regarding discrimination and harassment, violates rules of professional ethics (including professionalism in clinical, educational, research or business practices), or is disrespectful, demeaning, retaliatory, or disruptive.
+Unprofessional behavior means behavior that violates laws or rules regarding discrimination and harassment, and/or violates rules of professional ethics (including professionalism in clinical, educational, research or business practices), or is disrespectful, retaliatory, and/or destructive.
 Bullying is unprofessional behavior that misuses power to control or harm others.

-Rules of professional ethics means the adoption of ethical standards that have been established by external professional societies and associations (e.g., American Association of Medical Colleges, National Institutes of Health) or by UW Medicine entities for various professions (e.g., physicians, nurses).
+Rules of professional ethics mean the adoption of ethical standards that have been established by external professional societies and associations (e.g., The Joint Commission, American Association of Medical Colleges, National Institutes of Health) or by UW Medicine entities for various professions (e.g., physicians, nurses).

-Disrespectful, retaliatory or disruptive behavior includes, but is not limited to behavior that in the view of reasonable people has a negative impact on the integrity of the healthcare or research team, the care of patients, the education of students or trainees, or the conduct of research, such as:
+Disrespectful, retaliatory, or destructive behavior includes, but is not limited to, behavior that in the view of reasonable people has a negative impact on the integrity of the healthcare or research team, the care of patients, the education of students or trainees, or the conduct of research, such as:

 - Physical assault or other uninvited or inappropriate physical contact;